ComputationalPotato/Active-Time-Chess/README.md

   - If you encounter access denied errors, you may need to run ```sudo chown -R $USER:$USER /var/www``` to change the owner to user (DO NOT DO THIS ON A LIVE SERVER, ONLY FOR TESTING)
     - Alternatively, log into root using ```sudo -s``` and then entering your password

-  - Using the terminal in git
+  - Using the terminal in Git
     - Open the terminal
     - Clone the repository to ```/var/www/html/``` by moving to that location in terminal and entering
       - ```git clone git@github.com:ComputationalPotato/Active-Time-Chess.git .```